Michael-Elrod-dev/PPM-Images/README.md

 # PPM Image Reader and Writer
 This program reads a PPM (Portable Pixmap) image file, ignoring any comments, and writes the image to a new PPM file.
-The program is written in C and uses a custom utility library ppmUtil.
+The program is written in C.

 ## Usage
 Compile the program using the following command: